There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 The local Milk Snake has a subspecies known as the Eastern Milk Snake (Lampropeltis triangulum triangulum).

-These native Indiana Milk Snake varieties may have different colors, such as the red saddle coloration of the Milk Snake.
+These native Indiana Milk Snake varieties may be different in color, such as the red saddle coloration of the Milk Snake.

-Grey or gray-brown in color, Eastern Milk Snakes have dark brown saddles with black edges.
-Like Milk Snakes, Eastern Milk Snakes are non-venomous.
+Eastern milk snakes are grey or gray-brown in color.
+They have dark brown saddles with black edges.
+Like Milk Snakes, eastern milk snakes are non-venomous.

 This does not negate the species’ aggression, as evidenced by its occasional biting attempts.